 01. Kolapathana Ella (Waterfall)

-Description: A stunning multi-step cascade originating from the Pidurutalagala forest, Kolapathana Ella is a popular attraction about 2 km from Mandaram Nuwara village.
+- Description: A stunning multi-step cascade originating from the Pidurutalagala forest, Kolapathana Ella is a popular attraction located approximately 2 km from the Mandaram Nuwara village.
 Its turquoise waters and surrounding greenery make it a picturesque spot for visitors.

-Note: It’s a short hike to reach the falls, making it accessible for most visitors.
+- Note: The hike to reach the falls is relatively short, making it accessible to most visitors.

 02. Elamulla Falls

-Description: Located about 90 meters above the road leading to Mandaram Nuwara, this 16-meter-high waterfall flows over a 45-degree sloped rock.
+- Description: Located about 90 meters above the road leading to this mountain retreat, this 16-meter-high waterfall flows over a 45-degree sloped rock.
 It’s a hidden gem, offering a serene setting amidst the misty landscape.

 03. Mandaram Nuwara View Point

-Distance: Location is within the Mandaram Nuwara area, the road to the viewpoint can be tricky.
+- Distance: The location is within the Mandaram Nuwara area; the road to the viewpoint can be challenging to navigate.

 04. Pidurutalagala Mountain and Forest Reserve

-Description: As Sri Lanka’s tallest mountain (2,524 m), Pidurutalagala looms over Mandaram Nuwara, offering a dramatic backdrop.
-The nearby Pidurutalagala Forest Reserve is covered in evergreen forests and is ideal for nature enthusiasts.
+- Description: As Sri Lanka’s tallest mountain (2,524 m), Pidurutalagala looms over Mandaram Nuwara, offering a dramatic backdrop.
+The nearby Pidurutalagala Forest Reserve is home to evergreen forests and is an ideal destination for nature enthusiasts.

 05. Kodigahanagala Hike